My #JobHunt presentation is online #PASSProfDev @PASS_ProfDev @CASSUG_Albany #SQLFamily #ProfessionalDevelopment

 Communication lessons from air disasters

-I’ve always had a morbid fascination for air disasters.
-(Don’t ask me why; I have no idea.)
-I’m fascinated by shows such as Air Disasters, Why Planes Crash, and Mayday: Air Disasters.
-Whenever I hear about a plane going down, I’ll start thinking about what happened, clues, what might have caused it, and so on.
-There are times when I think I should have gotten a job with the NTSB.
+I've always had a morbid fascination for air disasters.
+(Don't ask me why; I have no idea.)
+I'm fascinated by shows such as Air Disasters, Why Planes Crash, and Mayday: Air Disasters.
+Whenever I hear about a plane going down, I'll start thinking about what happened, clues, what might have caused it, and so on. … Continue reading Communication lessons from air disasters

 Rethinking my resume